thversfelt/trustchain-superapp/liquiditypooling/README.md

 - `coin` - The Bitcoin related code that deals with the creation, signing, and broadcast of multi-signature wallets.
 - `sharedWallet` - The Trustchain related code that deals with the messages that are present in the protocol.
 - `ui` - The code that handles all UI interaction.
-- `CoinCommunity.kt` -  The code that handles most of the Trustchain part of the protocol and calls the relevant Bitcoin code.
+- `PoolCommunity.kt` -  The code that handles most of the Trustchain part of the protocol and calls the relevant Bitcoin code.

 ## Protocol: The DAO Trustchain Communication Protocol
 The communication that a DAO needs is: